mesonbuild/meson/docs/markdown/Python-module.md

 python_dependency py_installation.dependency(...)
 ```

-This method accepts the same arguments as the standard [dependency] function and
+This method accepts no positional arguments, and the same keyword arguments as
-the following additional keyword arguments:
+the standard [dependency] function.
+It also supports the following keyword
+argument:

 - `embed`: *(since 0.53.0)* If true, meson will try to find a python dependency
   that can be used for embedding python into an application.